gucluahmt/thinkorswim_trade_data_validator/README.md

-# Thinkorswim Trade Analytics Pipeline
+# Trade Analytics Pipeline

-This project simulates a robust trade analytics pipeline inspired by Thinkorswim, a trading platform developed by Charles Schwab.
+This project simulates a robust trade analytics pipeline inspired by trading platforms.
 It replicates real-world trading data scenarios to enable validation, anomaly detection, and analytical insights using Python.

-As a Senior Business Analyst, I designed this solution to reflect production-level data quality checks and to empower QA teams, developers, and business users with actionable reporting and traceability.
+As a Business /Data Analyst, I designed this solution to reflect production-level data quality checks and to empower QA teams, developers, and business users with actionable reporting and traceability.

 ---
 ## How It Works